trueheart78/dead-to-us-html/README.md

 - If someone has left the company, they should be assigned a `grave-coffin`.
 - If they have simply gone to another team, then they should be assigned a `grave-ghost`.
-- If they are promoted within the same vertical (meaning they are in your chain-of-command), then they are considered a `grave-vampire_boy` or `grave-vampire_girl`.
+- If they are promoted within the company, then they are considered a `grave-vampire_boy` or `grave-vampire_girl`.
 - For those on retainer (like myself), `grave-zombie_boy` or `grave-zombie_girl` is preferred.
 - `grave-skull` was the classic icon, and is still available, for times where the prior logic doesn't apply.